Governance and Regulation

 This requires RPs to:

-• provide services to support tenants to maintain their tenancies and to prevent unnecessary evictions
+• Support tenants to maintain their tenancy and to avoid unnecessary evictions.

 It also requires that when deciding the types of tenancies to grant, RPs consider: